fengxia41103/myblog/content/dev/lenovo linux box.md

 1. Go to `otp.company.com` to register your phone number.
 2. Install `Company OTP` from your app store.
 3. Keep `Company OTP` app running so you can see the active OTP.
-4. `apt install openconnect screen`
+4. `apt install openconnect screen tmux`
 5. In a screen, `sudo openconnect -u [username] webvpn.us.company.com`

     1. first password: your regular domain login pwd